A Company Well Connected

 While it is a problem that many businesses would like to have, it has created a need for the whisky company to seek a new office space suitable for their growing needs.

-Earlier in 2022, the company found the ideal new location.
+In 2022, the company found the ideal new location.
 Formerly known as Carlson House, it is an office building located on the outskirts of Hillington Estate and ideally positioned close to Glasgow Airport.
 Perfect for the company as they continue with their expansion plans.
 However while the location is ideal, the office building needed serious redevelopment to make it fit for purpose for a premium whisky company with considerable heritage.

 HF were contracted to complete the fit out of the new office spaces, working hand in hand with interior designer Catherine Henderson to complete the fit out to a set schedule so that the Douglas Laing team could make the move with plenty of time before Christmas.